-Mass and some other information are provisional in the case of some of the most-recent falls and finds.
-Physical specimens have been documented for Akpohon, Leeds and Otasawian (iron meteorites) and Takysie Lake (volcanic rock).
-No material was recovered in the case of Eastman and Prince George, which are included here only for consistency with earlier meteorite catalogues.
-Hundreds of "meteorwrongs" have been diagnosed over the years by Canadian museum and university staff: all kinds of slag and metallurgical products ("Malaspina", a steel, may be remembered by a few!), maficultramafic rocks, hematite nodules, pyrite spheroids, geodes and other natural terrestrial rocks considered remarkable by their finders, for reasons of circumstance, density, texture, shape and other features.
-The finders should not be discouraged; in every few hundred meteorwrongs there is often a meteorite.
-The latter are sometimes part of an abundant shower or major find (Holbrook, Canyon Diablo), and sometimes a true unknown, new to science: the January 2000 fall of Tagish Lake appears to be in this invaluable category.
+Mass and some other data are provisional for some of the most-recent falls and finds.
+Physical specimens have been documented for Akpohon, Leeds and Otasawian (iron meteorite synonyms) and Takysie Lake (volcanic rock).
+Hundreds of "meteorwrongs" have been diagnosed over the years by Canadian museum and university staff: all kinds of slag and metallurgical products ("Malaspina", a steel, may be remembered by a few!), mafic-ultramafic rocks, hematite nodules, pyrite spheroids, geodes and other natural terrestrial rocks considered remarkable by their finders, for reasons of circumstance, density, texture, shape and other features.
+The finders should not be discouraged; in every thousand meteorwrongs there may be a meteorite.
+The latter are sometimes part of an abundant shower or major find (Holbrook, Canvon Diablo), and sometimes a true unknown, new to science: the January 2000 fall of Tagish Lake appears to be in this invaluable category.
 For further details on all but the latest finds and falls, see the recent 5th edition of the N.H.M. meteorite catalogue (Grady, 2000).
 See also the web sites of the Meteoritical Society and MIAC, and of the Prairie Meteorite Search, a regional recovery project led by MIAC members, which has been responsible for bringing to light a number of newly-recognized meteorites.

-The most obvious deficiency in this compilation is the increasing backlog of meteorites which have not been submitted or, at the least, not yet approved by the Meteoritical Bulletin: eight stones and six irons.
-Out of the 73 meteorites attributed to Canada, 29 [40%] are irons.
+The most obvious deficiency in this compilation is the increasing backlog of meteorites which have not been submitted or, at the least, not yet approved by the Meteoritical Bulletin: seven stones and three irons (10/74 or 14%, cf. questions over just 4/140 or 3% of meteorites from India, in a companion survey this week in 2012).
+Out of the 74 meteorites attributed to Canada, 30 [40%] are irons.
 BUT the actual falls are all stones: 0/30 irons, 0/3 stony-irons and 17/40 stony meteorites (chondrites).
 The distribution of falls and finds amongst provinces is also intriguing, and not unrelated to the distribution of arable land.